Imaginary-Horizons-Productions/BountyBot/wiki/Commands.md

 #### /bounty take-down
 Take down one of your bounties without awarding XP (forfeit posting XP)
 #### /bounty list
-List all of a hunter's open bounties
+List all of a hunter's open bounties (default: your own)
 ### /commands

 > Usable in DMs: true